hercules-ci/flake.parts-website/site/src/module-arguments.md

 # Module Arguments

 The module system allows modules and submodules to be defined using plain attribute sets, or functions that return attribute sets.
-When a module is a function, various attributes may be passed to it.
+When a module is a function, the module system and flake-parts pass various attributes to it.
+These attributes are called _module arguments_.

+This page documents the available arguments.

+Note that if you use the `args@{ ... }` or `args:` syntax, you only receive the arguments you explicitly name in the function signature; see [below](#how-module-function-arguments-work) for details.

 # Top-level Module Arguments

 Top-level refers to the module passed to `mkFlake`, or any of the modules imported into it using `imports`.

 The standard module system arguments are available in all modules and submodules.
 These are chiefly `config`, `options`, `lib`.